 Hey there!
 Lindsey here.
 I’m excited to be writing my first DIY post for Sweet Cayenne today!
 Let me start this by saying that I’m one of those people who would rather buy something than make it myself.
 I frequent Pier One more than Michaels.
 I’ve never been a fan of arts and crafts or DIY projects.
 Mostly because I don’t have the patience or attention span to learn!
 But now that I’m contributing to this blog I’ve had more motivation to try my hand at some projects, and I’m starting off easy with some coffee mug candles.

 I’m a lover of coffee and therefore a collector of coffee mugs.
 I also have a slight obsession with candles; so to me this was a perfect first-time DIY project.
 And let’s be honest, we can pretty much all agree that mugs and candles make great gifts, so why not combine them?
 If you’re looking to give a cute gift or you’re like me and just want an easy DIY project, then definitely give this one a try!
-If you are short on time though, take a look at the teacup candles in our Etsy shop – we’ve got a lovely selection of teacups ready to be filled with premium soy wax and fragrance oil as orders are placed.
+If you are short on time though, take a look at some of my favorite candles from Anthropologie – You are sure to find something there you’ll love!

 Things you will need: